5 things to know about shield & first guardian collapse

 Many people believed their new self-managed super fund was ‘safe’ and government regulated - but it was not.
 The harm of this ‘super switching’ was amplified by large-scale Google and Facebook ads.

 In short: Registering your claim ensures you’re on the list to get back whatever money — if any — is recovered.
+It’s likely that investors come last, after secured creditors like banks and other firms.

 • do a detailed timeline and find all the financial firms you can complain to